-Treating Customers Fairly (TCF) Obligations.
+Treating Customers Fairly (TCF) Obligations

 Although a secure route to compensation undoubtedly provides peace of mind, surely the primary aim is to be confident of not having to seek redress in the first place?